Classes & Academic Resources

 Sure!
 There are lots of ways to meet with admissions staff.
 Admissions, financial aid and education planning staff are available for online and in-person appointments.
 Appointments may be requested through the Virtual Kiosk or by calling (315) 786-2437.
 We look forward to meeting you in a safe and healthy environment.
 For this reason, all in-person appointments must be scheduled in advance; no walk-ins will be permitted at this time.
 When your appointment is confirmed, you will be advised as to the process for when you arrive on campus.
 Face coverings and social distancing are required.

 Another great way to learn more is by attending a virtual open house via Zoom and talk live to a staff member for info on enrollment, programs, financial aid, living on campus, and so much more!
-THe next virtual open houses are schedule for July 14 and July 28.
-Contact firstname.lastname@example.org with any questions.
+The next virtual open houses is designed for military students and is scheduled for December 10th.
+Contact email@example.com with any questions.

 Synchronous means the course will be taught “live” by the instructor during the meeting days and times specified in the schedule of classes.
 You need to be available during those days and times to l participate in the class and interact with your instructor and classmates.